dereknguyen269/ai-ide-best-practices/README.md

 *   **Use `@` Effectively:** Use `@` references to provide relevant context from other parts of your codebase.
 *   **Be Mindful of File Size:** For extremely large files, consider splitting them into smaller, more logical units.

-> **Related:** [Working with Large Codebases in Cursor](https://cursor.sh/blog/large-project-strategies) - Strategies for effectively navigating and modifying massive projects.

 ## 5. Provide Feedback

 Cursor's AI is constantly learning.
 Provide feedback on the generated code: